preesm/preesm.github.io/_tutos/10-papify.md

 	- In this situation, it is highly likely your computer has a high level of paranoid (see [this link](https://linuxsecurity.expert/kb/sysctl/kernel_perf_event_paranoid/) for more information) regarding the access to performance monitoring.
 To solve this issue and reduce the paranoia level, as mentioned [here](https://superuser.com/questions/980632/run-perf-without-root-rights), the user should execute:
 	- (1) To use during this system boot: ```sudo sh -c 'echo 1 >/proc/sys/kernel/perf_event_paranoid'```
 	- (2) To make the change persist across reboots: ```sudo sh -c 'echo kernel.perf_event_paranoid=1 > /etc/sysctl.d/local.conf'```
+- **Issue 2**: *eventLib not working after PREESM update*
+  - Check if there is a new version of the library in Papify repository
+  - If so, please, update eventLib in src and include folders